meta-introspector/call-auto-gpt/README.md

 First setup by putting a github token into the variable PAT in your organization and granting it access.

+you create an issue and add the comment "/agent-action" to to the comment body to trigger.

 You can also run it locally, Using podman-compose,